Conor McGregor Wants The Nate Diaz Fight But May Fight Interim Title Winner Amid Diaz’s Huge Demands

 McGregor’s head coach John Kavanagh will like to see Conor and Nate fight next year on St Patrick’s Day, March 17, in New York.
 However, he admits that he has no influence on the scheduling of the potential fight.

 Conor also criticized Khabib Nurmagomedov, who is currently the UFC lightweight No.1 contender.
-McGregor is interested in fighting him in Russia but is unsure that he will show up on fight night due to his history of pulling out of fights.
+McGregor is interested in fighting him in Russia but is unsure whether he will show up on fight night due to his history of pulling out of fights.

 Nate Diaz hasn’t fought since his fight with Conor McGregor at UFC 202 last year, which he lost by majority decision.